Abu Bakr al-Aydarus: Biography

-His lineage is recorded as follows: He is Abu Bakr al-Adani bin Abd Allah al-Aydarus, bin Abu Bakr al-Sakran, bin Abd al-Rahman al-Saqqaf, bin Muhammad Mawla al-Dawilah, bin Ali Mawla al-Darak, bin Alawi al-Ghayur, bin Muhammad al-Faqih al-Muqaddam, bin Ali, bin Muhammad Sahib al-Mirbat, bin Ali Khali Qasam, bin Alawi al-Thani, bin Muhammad Sahib al-Sawma'ah, bin Alawi al-Awwal, bin Ubayd Allah, bin Ahmad al-Muhajir, bin Isa al-Rumi, bin Muhammad al-Naqib, bin Ali al-Uraydi, bin Ja'far al-Sadiq, bin Muhammad al-Baqir, bin Ali Zayn al-Abidin, bin Husayn, bin Ali bin Abi Talib and Fatimah al-Zahra, the daughter of Muhammad.

-Abu Bakr was eventually made the Mansab (religious leader) of Aden.
-He was highly respected by the city's residents, who described him as a very brilliant and kind man with an excellent sense of justice.
-Abu Bakr was also respected by members of the local Jewish community, who provided refuge to the Jews who suffer from occasional harassment from the desert bandits.
-Abu Bakr also travelled to Harar after settling in Aden and introduced the Qadiriyya Tariqa among the Ethiopian natives.
+Abu Bakr was eventually made the mansab or religious leader of Aden.
+He was highly respected by the city's residents, who described him as a brilliant and kind man with an excellent sense of justice.
+Abu Bakr was also respected by members of the Adeni Jewish community, providing them refuge when they were harassed by desert bandits.
+Abu Bakr also travelled to Harar after settling in Aden, and introduced the Qadiri order to Ethiopia.

 Introduction of coffee

-At least three Arab texts, namely the Ta'rikh of an-Najm al-Ghazzi, the Jāmiʻ karamāt al-awlīyāʼ of Yūsuf ibn Ismāʻīl Nabhānī and Istifa' al-Safwa li-Tashyat al-Qahwa, mention Abu Bakr's role in the introduction of coffee to the Hadhramaut.
-According to the Ta'rikh of an-Najm al-Ghazzi, Abu Bakr became impressed with the strong stimulating effect of the coffee fruit after he ate the berries of a coffee tree during his wanderings.
-He praised the effects of the coffee fruit, took the coffee berries and introduced them to his disciples.
-The other two sources, Jāmiʻ karamāt al-awlīyāʼ and the Istifa' al-Safwa li-Tashyat al-Qahwa mentioned of Abu Bakr's fondness of coffee and accredited him for the introduction of coffee to South Arabia.
+At least three Arab texts, namely the Tarikh of an-Najm al-Ghazzi, the Jāmiʻ karamāt al-awlīyāʼ of Yūsuf ibn Ismāʻīl Nabhānī and Istifa' al-Safwa li-Tashyat al-Qahwa, mention Abu Bakr's role in the introduction of coffee to the Hadhramawt.
+According to the Tarikh of an-Najm al-Ghazzi, Abu Bakr became impressed with the strong stimulating effect derived from eating the berries of a coffee tree during his wanderings.
+He praised its effects, taking the coffee berries and introducing them to his disciples.
+The other two sources, Jāmiʻ karamāt al-awlīyāʼ and the Istifa' al-Safwa li-Tashyat al-Qahwa, mentioned Abu Bakr's fondness of coffee and accredited him with the introduction of coffee to South Arabia.

 Death and legacy

-Abu Bakr's death in 1508 (although some source suggested that he died in 1503) was greatly mourned by the Adenis.
-The city residents published copies of obituaries commemorating the life of Abu Bakr, and an account of Abu Bakr's birthplace, Tarim was also published.
+Abu Bakr died in 1508, although some sources suggested that he died in 1503.
+His death was greatly mourned by residents of Aden, who published obituaries commemorating his life; an account of Abu Bakr's birthplace, Tarim, was also published.
 His grave has since been visited by thousands of Muslim pilgrims every year who continue to pay their respects.